bytepath/vuetoon/readme.md

 	- **Reusable** Animations are self contained objects that can be tested in isolation or shared with the world

-	- **Reactive Playback** Animation playback is as simple as providing a number to the :keyframe prop of your animation components.
+	- **Reactive** Animation playback is as simple as providing a frame number to the :keyframe prop of your animation components.
 Whatever frame is provided is what will be rendered on the screen.
-Create interactive animations by connecting the :keyframe prop to one of bytepaths provided Timer classes.
+Create interactive animations by connecting the :keyframe prop to one of bytepaths provided Playback Timer classes.

+	- **Playback on your terms** Animations are played using Bytepath playback timers.
+Playback timers handle the playback speed and FPS of your animations and thanks to the reactivity provided by vue, can be connected to anything in your application that can output a number.
 	Out of the box, bytepath provides adapters for
-			Clock: A Stopwatch that pings at a set interval
+			Clock: A Stopwatch that pings at a set interval.
+Think setTimeout() but for animation
-			Scroll:  Ties playback to page scroll making your animations play at the speed that the user scrolls with their finger,mousewheel, etc
+			Scroll:  Ties playback to page scroll making your animations play at the speed that the user scrolls with their finger or mousewheel.
+			Responsive Scroll: Similar to 'Scroll' but the output frame takes into account the size of your screen ensuring animations play back as expected on all devices

-If these timer components aren't what you are looking for, Bytepath makes it super simple to create a custom adapter to fit your use case.
+	- **Easy custom playback** If these playback timer components aren't what you are looking for, Bytepath makes it super simple to create a custom adapter to fit your use case.

+	- **Component based** Animations can be part of your single file component art assets or consumed as renderless components.
+Whatever works better for your particular use case

 - ***Transformer***
 **A framework for building component based vector graphics**